Blind musicians: Blind individual musicians in history

+Modern blind musicians

-Ronnie Milsap is a white Grammy Award-winning American singer, songwriter, and musician.
-He began his career as a heavy R&B soul artist but is most known for his country and pop music career.
-Jeff Healey was a blind Juno Award-winning and Grammy Award-nominated Canadian blues-rock vocalist and guitarist who attained musical and personal popularity, particularly in the 1980s and 1990s.
-Legendary American guitarist and songwriter Doc Watson was blinded before his first birthday from an eye infection, and went on to become a highly influential musician in American bluegrass and folk music, known for his proficient flatpicking and fingerpicking skills on guitar as well as his extensive knowledge of traditional American songs.
+Ronnie Milsap is an American singer, songwriter, and musician.
+He began his career as a R&B and soul artist, but is most known for his country and pop music career.
+Jeff Healey was a blind Juno Award-winning and Grammy Award-nominated Canadian blues-rock vocalist and guitarist, who attained musical and personal popularity, particularly in the 1980s and 1990s.
+The American guitarist and songwriter, Doc Watson, was blinded before his first birthday from an eye infection, and went on to become an influential musician in American bluegrass and folk music, known for his proficient flatpicking and fingerpicking skills on guitar as well as his extensive knowledge of traditional American songs.

 The Italian pop tenor, Andrea Bocelli, who was born with congenital glaucoma and completely lost his sight at the age of 12, after a football accident, is the biggest-selling singer in the history of classical music, with worldwide sales exceeding 70 million copies.

 In 2009, Japanese Nobuyuki Tsujii, at age 20, became the first blind pianist to win the top prize at a major international competition, the 13th Van Cliburn International Piano Competition.
 He was also awarded the Beverley Taylor Smith Award for the Best Performance of a New Work.
 He played all twelve of Frédéric Chopin's Op.
 10 Études as part of his performance in the preliminaries.
 Born blind, Tsujii developed his own technique for learning complex classical piano works.
 With videos of his piano performances widely viewable on the Internet, Tsujii's competition win has made him an international sensation.
 As of 2010, Tsujii's discography includes ten CDs, some of which have sold over 100,000 copies.
 As a Van Cliburn winner, Tsujii has been performing in concerts all over the world.

 One of the prominent blind South Indian carnatic musicians is M. Chandrasekaran, a violin maestro who has received some of the highest awards by many musical institutions in India.
 His musical career spans over six decades and he has travelled to perform in many music festivals all over India and the world.

-Ravindra Jain (28 February 1944 – 9 October 2015)[1][2] was an Indian music composer, lyricist and playback singer.
+Ravindra Jain (28 February 1944 – 9 October 2015) was an Indian blind-born music composer, lyricist and playback singer.
 He started his career in the early 1970s, composing for hit movies such as Chor Machaye Shor (1974), Geet Gaata Chal (1975), Chitchor (1976) and Ankhiyon Ke Jharokhon Se (1978).
-He composed music for many films and TV shows based on Hindu epics, including Ramanand Sagar's Ramayan (1987).[3]
-He was awarded the Padma Shri, the fourth-highest civilian award of the Republic of India in 2015 for his contribution to arts.
+He composed music for many films and TV shows based on Hindu epics, including Ramanand Sagar's Ramayan (1987).
+He was awarded the Padma Shri, the fourth-highest civilian award of the Republic of India in 2015 for his contribution to the arts.

-Ravindra Jain was born blind on 28 February 1944.